dglassbrenner1/my-posts-on-fraud-detection/index.md

 ---
 layout: custom     # use your main layout
-title: Supervised learning for fraud detection         # page title
+title: Machine learning for fraud detection         # page title
 author: Donna Glassbrenner, Ph.D.
 nav_order: 1
 has_toc: true
 nav_enabled: true
 ---

-# Supervised learning for fraud detection
+# Machine learning for fraud detection
 Donna Glassbrenner, Ph.D.

 ## The goal of this series of posts